WU

 Risk

-The Western Union Company carries minimal financial risk with conservative leverage and strong solvency.
+The Western Union Company presents elevated risk with concerns around leverage or financial stability.

 Total debt relative to shareholder equity.